Mission Statement and Principles

 We hold tryouts for the following year's older age group tournament teams in late August or September, 12U and 10U tournament team tryouts in late winter/early spring, and MiddleEssex and the 8U tournament teams in May.

 The tryout framework outlined above is subject to change along with the competitive softball landscape.
 We no longer will have separate tryouts for spring and summer teams, but will seek to accommodate players with restricted or seasonal availability in the team format that is most appropriate for them.
 We also will seek to get interested players who are not available during the summer involved in our fall league teams that participate in the Charles River Softball League.
 The fall season consists of Sunday morning doubleheaders and is generally more relaxed than the spring and summer.

-As the Panther program plays competitive softball, we cannot guarantee that all interested players will be placed on a team.
-We will not put players on a Panther team whom we do not believe possess the minimum requisite skill level to have a safe and positive experience and who can make a competitive contribution to the team.
+As the Panthers program plays competitive softball, we cannot guarantee that all interested players will be placed on a team.
+We will not put players on a Panthers team whom we do not believe possess the minimum requisite skill level to have a safe and positive experience and who can make a competitive contribution to the team.
 If a player is close to the line of "minimum requisite skill level" for a MiddleEssex team or is close to consideration for a spot on a tournament team, we can make these players "alternates".
 Alternates pay a reduced registration fee, practice with the team, and play in games only when asked by the coach.
 Alternates are not identified as such on rosters or to their teammates.